anyaevostinar/anyaevostinar.github.io/classes/111-w24/final-project.md

 ### Option 1 - Game
 The first type of project is a computer game.
-Your game should incorporate some level of actual AI decision making.
+Your game should incorporate **some level of actual AI** decision making.
 By this, I mean that the computer should play against you or manage your game in a moderately intelligent way.
 You don't need the computer to be a world-class player — or even close!
-That's what CS 321: Artificial Intelligence is for.
+That's what CS 320 and 321 are for.
 But you should make a concerted effort on this front, meaning that your AI will go above and beyond a simple random strategy.
 Remember that your time is limited, so pick a game that you will be able to implement between now and the end of the term.